NC Children with Complex Need Ask the Expert Series 2024

 NC Children with Complex Needs Training Series

-The completion of this course has been approved by the North Carolina Specialist Addiction Professional Practice Board for 3.5 credit hours.
+The completion of this course has been approved by the North Carolina Specialist Addiction Professional Practice Board for up to 3.5 credit hours.